jostylr/literate-programming/lp3.md

 ## Macros

-A macro takes in some parameters and outputs some code.
+A macro takes in some parameters and outputs some text.
 A macro is written in JavaScript and is evaluated by the server.
 This is a security risk for running other's code.

 A macro is initiated just as a substitution, but parentheses after it.
 The whole thing just gets eval'd.

 So a macro such as _"check for undefined"('x')  would have 'x' thrown in and it is used in the code as a string.

+A main use case is in coding up documents, not programs.
+So this allows for the dynamic generation of static text.

 ### Macro regex

-The regex looks for underscore, quotes, then parenthetical.
+The regex looks for 2 underscores and some stuff in a parenthses.
 The parenthetical cannot have parentheses.

-    var macroreg = /\_\"([^"])\"\(()\)/;
+    var macroreg = /\_\_([^"]+)\(([^)]+)\)/;

-This needs to be converted in another iteration to a full parser to allow parentheses and even other macros in it.

 ##### Examples

+A troublesome thing in JavaScript is knowing if something is defined or not.
+So let's say we want to check for it being defined and supply a default value:

+    __undefined("y", 2)

-The macroreg could be
+And the macro undefined could be

+  function (name, val) {
+    return "if (typeof "+name+' === "undefined") { 'y = 2;}
+  }

 ### Types